The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-In Figure~\ref{fig:PSBs_burst_ages}, we show the estimated probability density function (PDF) for the burst ages and burst mass fractions (defined in Section~\ref{sec:methods_burst}) of PSBs and non-PSBs in \firebox ($z=0.7,1$; selected with the Kriek et al. criterion).
-On average, PSBs in in \firebox have larger burst mass fractions and smaller burst ages than non-PSBs.
-In \firebox, both classes of galaxies have burst mass fractions ranging from $<1\percent$ to about $15\percent$ and burst ages up to about $1.5\Gyr$.
-On average, PSBs (non-PSBs) in \firebox form about $6.5\percent$ ($4\percent $) of their stellar mass during their most recent starburst event, that took place, about $650\Myr$ ($850\Myr$) in their past.
-Burst ages of \firebox PSBs are consistent with the reported time since quenching of PSBs in the \squiggle sample \citep[$\lesssim 400\Myr$;][]{Suess2022}.
-However, the burst mass fractions of \firebox PSBs are much smaller than those estimated by \citet{Suess2022}.
-This discrepancy could possibly originate from differences in the methods, especially in the time window during which we consider stars have formed in the same starburst event (in this work, this is about $145\Myr$ around the peak of star formation; see Section~\ref{sec:methods_burst}).
+In Figure~\ref{fig:PSBs_burst_ages}, we show the estimated probability density function (PDF) for the burst ages and burst mass fractions (see definitions in Section~\ref{sec:methods_burst}) of PSBs and non-PSBs of similar mass in \firebox \citep[at $z=0.7$ and $z=1$; fiducial PSB selection criterion from][]{Kriek2010}.
+We populate a redshift- and mass-matched ($\Delta \lg\,M_{\rm star}<0.1~\mathrm{dex}$) random control sample of unique non-PSBs for the sample shown in Figure~\ref{fig:PSBs_burst_ages}.
+PSBs contribute to the distribution with a weight that is given by the fraction of their 14 available projections that satisfy the fiducial PSB selection criterion.
+Projections that are not selected as PSBs contribute to the distribution of non-PSBs instead.
+On average, PSBs in \firebox have larger burst mass fractions but similar burst ages than non-PSBs with similar stellar masses.
+In \firebox, both classes of galaxies have burst mass fractions ranging from $<1\percent$ to about $15\percent$ and burst ages up to about $2.5\Gyr$.
+On average, PSBs (non-PSBs) in \firebox form about $6.6\percent$ ($4.3\percent$) of their stellar mass during their most recent starburst event, that took place, about $\lesssim 1\Gyr$ in their past.
+Burst ages of \firebox PSBs are generally much larger than the time since quenching reported for PSBs in the \squiggle sample \citep[$\lesssim 0.4\Gyr$;][]{Suess2022}.
+At the same time, the burst mass fractions of \firebox PSBs are much smaller than those estimated by \citet{Suess2022}.
+This discrepancy can originate from differences in the methods, especially in the time window during which we consider stars to have formed in the same starburst event (in this work, this is about $150\Myr$ around the peak of star formation; see Section~\ref{sec:methods_burst}).
+Furthermore, \firebox PSBs are generally less massive than \squiggle PSBs, and might therefore have experienced milder starbursts.
+However, in \firebox, we do not see any significant trend of either burst mass fraction or burst age with stellar mass, in the mass and redshift range explored in this work.